 About Dr. Kathleen Fine-Dare

-Kathleen Fine-Dare is a professor of anthropology and gender and women’s studies and an affiliated faculty member in the Native American and Indigenous Studies program at Fort Lewis College.
+Kathleen Fine-Dare is a professor of Anthropology, co-coordinator and professor for Gender and Women’s Studies, and an affiliated faculty member in the Native American and Indigenous Studies program at Fort Lewis College.
 She joined the college in 1983 and has served as chair of the Department of Anthropology twice.

 Dr. Fine-Dare conducts anthropological field research each summer in Quito, Ecuador, and taught as a visiting professor in the master’s program in anthropology and culture at Salesian Polytechnic University.
 In addition, she has done field work in Peru, China and Bolivia.
 Dr. Fine-Dare has been an invited lecturer at Salesian Polytechnic University, Johns Hopkins University, George Mason University and Doshisha University in Kyoto, Japan.
 She was an invited panelist at the Second Congress of Ecuadorian Anthropology (2006) and is a past Fulbright Scholar (2004-05, Ecuador).

 Dr. Fine-Dare has received many honors from Fort Lewis College, including the Roger Peters Distinguished Professor Award (2009) and the 2005 Featured Scholar recognition.
 She serves on the American Anthropological Association nominations committee, is an advisory board member of the Latin American Studies Association and is an ad-hoc manuscript reviewer for many journals, including The International Indigenous Policy Journal, Museum Anthropology and American Indian Quarterly.

 In the News

 Dr. Fine-Dare was recognized by the Latin American Studies Association with Honorable Mention for the Dolores Cacuango Prize for Best Essay on Ecuadorian research.